 This one isn’t particularly pretty, but it gets the job done.
 Lay your deck faces down on a table and scramble the cards around.
 Then stack them back together into one deck.

 Start with the deck in your dominant hand and use your thumb to push a few cards into your other hand.
 Now push a few more cards over and place them below the first cards.
 Place the next few cards on the top.

-The next ones on the bottom.
+The next ones are on the bottom.
 Continue until you’ve gone through the whole deck and repeat until you’re satisfied.

 The Drop Method

 A lot like the side-to-side method, but instead of pushing cards from side to side, you’re dropping them down into your hand and they’re landing in a new order.